-The Loudoun Chamber believes that America's persistent and widespread workforce shortages are damaging to our near and long-range economic growth, and that reforms that lead to a more expansive and efficient immigration system will provide a key source of skilled and semi-skilled in-demand labor that America's businesses desperately need.

-In support of this objective, the Chamber supports initiatives that will ensure an adequate supply of workers to support businesses in this region, including a limited guest worker program to fill gaps in our workforce, particularly in locally important industries such as information technology, hospitality, agriculture and construction.
+The Loudoun Chamber believes that America's persistent and widespread workforce shortages are damaging to our near and long-range economic growth and that reforms that lead to a more expansive and efficient immigration system will provide a key source of skilled and semi-skilled in-demand labor that America's businesses desperately need.
+In support of this objective, the Chamber supports initiatives to ensure an adequate supply of workers to help businesses in this region, including a limited guest worker program to fill gaps in our workforce, particularly in locally essential industries such as information technology, hospitality, agriculture, and construction.

-The Chamber advocates that all businesses strictly comply with state and federal labor laws regarding the screening of citizenship documentation provided by employees, to avoid the hiring of individuals who are not lawfully residing in the U.S. The Chamber advocates that any worker verification system not unduly burden employers, be properly funded, and have a high data integrity confidence factor.
+The Chamber advocates that all businesses strictly comply with state and federal labor laws regarding the screening of citizenship documentation provided by employees to avoid hiring individuals who are not lawfully residing in the U.S. The Chamber advocates that any worker verification system not unduly burden employers, be adequately funded, and have a high data integrity confidence factor.